BLEnD-Vis: Benchmarking Multimodal Cultural Understanding in Vision Language Models: Limitations

 \section{Limitations}

 While \textbf{\texttt{BLEnD-Vis}} provides a novel framework for evaluating cultural robustness in VLMs, several limitations should be acknowledged.
-First, the benchmark is constructed entirely in English, limiting its applicability to multilingual and cross-lingual settings.
+First, the benchmark is constructed entirely in English, limiting its applicability to multilingual and cross-lingual settings and inherently framing cultural concepts through an Anglophone lens.
 Future extensions should explore culturally grounded evaluation in other languages and code-mixed contexts.
 Second, the VQA component relies on synthetically generated images.
 Although human validation was performed, these images may still exhibit subtle inaccuracies or stereotypical cues, influenced by the biases of the image generation models.
 This could affect the fairness and fidelity of the VQA evaluation, particularly for underrepresented cultures.
+Furthermore, while our validation confirms synthetic images are a valid performance proxy, they may "flatten" cultural nuances compared to real artifacts (e.g., depicting generic rather than region-specific variants).
 Third, \textbf{\texttt{BLEnD-Vis}} focuses on tangible, everyday cultural knowledge.
 More abstract cultural dimensions, such as values, norms, or social rituals—are not represented, leaving a gap in evaluating deeper forms of cultural competence.
 Fourth, the use of MCQs limits evaluation to discriminative reasoning.
 While suitable for controlled comparisons, MCQs do not capture generative abilities such as explaining cultural facts, expressing empathy, or engaging in culturally appropriate open-ended dialogue.
 As such, the benchmark does not reflect models' full potential in real-world, interactive scenarios.
 Fifth, the current VQA format (Image + Placeholder $\rightarrow$ Region) tests only one type of visual grounding.
 Alternative visual query structures could expose different strengths or weaknesses in multimodal reasoning.
 Lastly, while human validation was conducted, annotator familiarity may have varied across the 16 regions.
 For less globally prominent cultures, subtle inaccuracies or overlooked errors may persist.
 These limitations point to important directions for future work, including multilingual expansion, generative evaluation, culturally adaptive image synthesis, and a broader model evaluation landscape.